Crochet Everyday Cardigan Pattern and Video Tutorial

 📏 Sizes and wool consumption

-For a perfect result, always knit a sample before starting.
+For a perfect result, always knit a sample before you begin.

-If your tension is tighter or looser, the thread consumption may vary.
+If your tension is tighter or looser, thread consumption may vary.

 Sample

-- Adjust the tension if your sample size differs: looser → wider garment; tighter → narrower garment.
+- Adjust the tension if your sample differs: looser → wider garment; tighter → narrower garment.

-- It's important to check your swatch.
-If your knitting is tighter or looser, you can try a larger or smaller needle size to adjust the swatch.
+- It's important to check your gauge swatch.
+If you knit too tightly or too loosely, you can try a larger or smaller needle size to match the swatch.

 💡 Points used

-The cardigan is knitted vertically , starting on one side of the body.
+The cardigan is knitted vertically , starting from one side of the body.

 Then the neck and back are formed, and the second symmetrical side is repeated.

-Finally, the sleeves and elastic edges of the cuff and the U-shaped front opening are added.
+Finally, the sleeves and elasticated cuff edges and U-shaped front opening are added.

 Step-by-step pattern

-Throughout the pattern, the stitches and rows are indicated by size (S/M/L/XL) in that order, separated by a "/".
-For example, if it says "knit 4/6/8/10 stitches", for size S, knit 4 stitches; for size M, knit 6 stitches; for size L, knit 8 stitches; for size XL, knit 10 stitches.
+Throughout the pattern, the stitches and rows are indicated according to size (S/M/L/XL) in that order separated by "/".
+For example, if it says "knit 4/6/8/10 stitches", for size S you should knit 4 stitches; for size M you should knit 6 stitches; for size L you should knit 8 stitches; for size XL you should knit 10 stitches.

 Body · Side 1